opinionstage/opinionstage-wordpress-plugin/readme.txt

 == Screenshots ==

-1. **Multiple-choice poll** - example of a multiple-choice layout poll
+1. **Multiple-choice poll** - example of a multiple-choice layout poll, the poll include a lot of features including, selecting if users can select one side or more in the poll, allowing users to add their own answer to the poll, different methods of organizing the poll side order, setting the poll color, setting the poll font, preventing repeat voting in the poll, voting with a social profile in the poll, setting the poll result display, setting an expiry date for the poll, alignment of the poll title, setting the poll width, setting poll sharing bar, and much more
 2. **Head-to-head poll** - example of a head-to-head layout poll
 3. **Trivia quiz** - example of a Trivia quiz result.
 Set the correct answer in each of the quiz questions, and following users answers to the quiz, give them a quiz result with the number of correct quiz answers.
 Trivia quizzes are one of the most engaging type of content.
 4. **Personality quiz** - example of a personality quiz.
 Using a personality quiz, you can ask you users different quiz questions, and based on their answers to the quiz questions, offer them different quiz results.
 Personality quizzes usually produce a lot of social shares.